 - A deposit of £100 is required for all bookings to reserve your place, unless otherwise stated on the course description.
 The deposit is non-refundable, and non-transferrable.

 - The full balance is due 6 weeks prior to the first day of the course.
 If you are unsure how to pay your balance, please contact Tŷ Newydd.
 If the balance is late, Literature Wales reserve the right to retain your deposit and cancel your booking.

 - If you cancel less than 6 weeks before the first day of course, the balance will only be returned (minus the deposit) if the course is fully booked, and your place on the course filled.

 - In certain cases, Literature Wales will accept requests to pay the course fee in instalments.
 A request to pay in instalments must be made on booking, and it is the participant’s responsibility to set up a standing order to comply with the agreement made with Literature Wales.
+If the participant fails to initiate the standing order or defaults on any instalment Literature Wales reserves the right to cancel the booking.
 All applications for a Bursary must be made prior to booking.
 Information can be found on Tŷ Newydd’s website here.

 - Literature Wales reserve the right to cancel up to two weeks before the start of the course.
 In these circumstances, a full refund will be made.
 Literature Wales will not be able to refund any costs related to travel arrangements.

 - We advise all participants to arrange personal insurance to cover all unexpected eventualities that may result in cancellation and the loss of fees.
 It is your responsibility to ensure that the insurance taken out is sufficient and appropriate.